dougeby/IntuneDocs/intune/intune-graph-apis.md

 - You've updated the application ID to one authorized to use the Graph API and the `DeviceManagementManagedDevices.Read.All` permission scope.

-- Your tenant credentials permit Admin functions.
+- Your tenant credentials support administrative functions.

 - Your code is very similar to the displayed samples.